GRAINS-Futures firm ahead of USDA crop data; eye on Argentina drought

 CHICAGO, Jan 11 (Reuters) - U.S. wheat futures firmed on Wednesday as a drop to 15-month lows in the previous session sparked technical buying and short covering, and as traders took positions ahead of key U.S. government crop reports, traders said.

-Corn and soybeans also edged higher, underpinned by concerns about weather-reduced crops in South America and as traders squared bets before the U.S. Department of Agriculture (USDA) data due for release at 11:00 a.m.
-CDT (1700 GMT) on Thursday.
+Corn was mixed and soybeans edged higher, underpinned by concerns about weather-reduced crops in South America and as traders squared bets before the U.S. Department of Agriculture (USDA) data due for release at 11 a.m.
+CST (1700 GMT) on Thursday.

 "The market is just perking up a little bit ahead of the report tomorrow," said Ted Seifried, chief market strategist for the Zaner Group.